A geometric basis for materials families in inorganic solids: Discussion

 \section{Discussion}

 In this work, we have shown that the thermodynamic stability of inorganic materials across composition space exhibits a striking and previously unrecognized simplicity.
-The convex hull of formation energies can be accurately approximated by a max–affine model with only seven linear facets, corresponding to seven coefficients per element.
-This representation reproduces near-hull formation energies at close to density functional theory (DFT) accuracy while remaining fully interpretable.
-Importantly, the rapid saturation of predictive accuracy with facet number suggests that these seven facets are not merely sufficient to fit the data, but instead reflect a small set of underlying, dominant chemical families that govern thermodynamic stability across multi-element materials classes.
-Finally, the coefficients defining each facet have a natural interpretation as distinct sets of effective compositional chemical potentials, ensuring consistent chemical behavior aligned with periodic-table trends for the materials on each facet.
+The convex hull of formation energies exhibits a low-faceted structure that is well described, at near DFT accuracy, by a max–affine representation with only seven linear facets, corresponding to seven coefficients per element.
+The result is a highly interpretable framework whose parameters are simply a small set of material-context dependent effective chemical potentials for each element.
+Importantly, the rapid saturation of approximation error with facet number suggests that these seven facets are not merely an efficient parameterization, but instead reflect a small set of underlying, dominant materials families that govern thermodynamic stability across multi-element materials classes.
+Finally, the coefficients defining each facet have a natural interpretation as distinct sets of effective compositional chemical potentials, ensuring consistent materials behavior aligned with periodic-table trends for the materials on each facet.

-Beyond reproducing bulk thermodynamic stability, the composition-only model demonstrates a surprising degree of transferability across a range of materials phenomena.
-Without retraining or structural input, the same parameterization captures systematic trends in defect formation energies, reproduces experimentally observed elemental correlations in high-entropy materials, and enables the construction and optimization of electrochemical stability diagrams.
-Together, these demonstrations highlight the practical utility of the model as a transferable, interpretable framework for navigating complex composition spaces.
+Beyond reproducing bulk thermodynamic stability, the same seven-facet structure is reflected across distinct physical observables.
+Without retraining or structural input, this representation captures systematic trends in defect formation energies and reproduces experimentally observed elemental correlations in high-entropy materials.
+These results indicate that the underlying thermodynamic structure is not specific to formation energies, but reflects a shared set of effective chemical potentials that govern energy differences across bulk stability, defect energetics, and elemental mixing.
+The agreement across these qualitatively different settings therefore provides independent physical evidence that a small number of thermodynamic families organizes a broad range of material properties.

+At the same time, the simplicity and transferability of this representation make it practically useful for navigating large composition spaces.
+Because it depends only on composition and involves a small number of interpretable parameters, it can be evaluated rapidly across vast combinatorial spaces without the need for explicit structural information.
+While it does not provide quantitatively precise defect energies, it enables efficient identification of material classes with favorable combinations of properties---such as low-energy defects, desired substitutional tendencies, or correlated elemental mixing---thereby serving as a first-pass screening tool that can guide more detailed structural calculations.
+In this way, the low-dimensional thermodynamic structure revealed here not only organizes materials understanding, but also provides a practical route to accelerated materials exploration.